Waterloo-McConkey-Lab/Kastor/README.md

 *Correction*
 - Draft assembly
-- Castor error output file: This file needs to be formatted to post-adjustment format; substitutions cannot contain more one suggested output. *(Not yet implemented)* Set --clean to output pre-adjustment as post-adjustment format;
+- Kastor error output file: This file needs to be formatted to post-adjustment format; substitutions cannot contain more one suggested output. *(Not yet implemented)* Set --clean to output pre-adjustment as post-adjustment format;
 one caveat is that all substitution possibilities will not be considered if adjusted later with the adjustment module.